 Born in Austria in 1908, Rudolph Stiener received his Doctor of Medicine at university in the capital, Vienna.
 As a child, he was a devoted Christian and was attracted to the priesthood.

-Stiener was drafted into the ranks of the German military during WWII.
+Stiener was forced into the ranks of the German military during WWII.
 He was initially assigned to the medic corps but quickly ascended to Panzer division commander.
 He helped to create the motorized bicycle medics unit and during the war his company had the lowest mortality rate.

 Stiener was also reported to have been a member of the Theosophical Society.